IMS-Bio2Core-Facility/BIC086/docs/index.rst

    :target: https://github.com/IMS-Bio2Core-Facility/BIC086
    :alt: GitHub Repo stars

-A fully concurrent pipeline for querying transcript-level GTEx data in the human hypothalamus.
+A fully concurrent pipeline for querying transcript-level GTEx data in specific tissues

 To learn more about the project, please see :ref:`readme`.